-How can Export Market Development Grants Benefit Software and Tech Companies?
+Export Market Development Grants for Software and Technology Companies

 The scheme is not limited to small to medium businesses that export goods.
 In fact, around 70% of EMDG recipients for the 2018-2019 grant year were from the services industry.
 If your software and tech company is delivering services or intellectual property and know-how outside of Australia or delivering services in Australia to non-residents, you may be eligible for the grant.
 The export of most services are considered in the scheme, some examples in the software and technology field are: